-Ivory anatomical figure, a pregnant female, with some removable internal organs, lying on ebony couch, possibly German, 17th or 18th century
+Ivory anatomical figure, a pregnant female, with some removable internal organs, lying on ebony stand

-Popular in the 1600s and 1700s, female models like these were almost always shown as pregnant and normally came as a pair with a male equivalent.
-The organs are not very detailed so it is unlikely that the model was used for medical teaching.
-The figure was possibly made to teach young couples about anatomy and pregnancy or it may have been a collector’s item.
+These figures normally came in male and female pairs.
+The anatomical features of the organs are not very detailed so it is unlikely that the model was made for medical teaching.
+The figure was possibly used to teach young couples about anatomy and pregnancy or it may have been a collector’s item.

 - Anatomy & Pathology

 - Object Number:

 We encourage the use and reuse of our collection data.